-- 16. The Monitor submits that allowing deemed trusts to arise post-filing, rather than having been crystalized by the date of the CCAA filing or occurring prior thereto, is radically incompatible with the fundamental status quo principle underpinning all CCAA proceedings, and intends to present once again before the Court of Appeal the following arguments which had been presented to the Supervisory Judge; - 17.
+- CCAA proceedings, and intends to present once again before the Court of Appeal the following arguments which had been presented to the Supervisory Judge; - 22.
 While the CCAA does not incorporate the scheme of distribution provided for in the Bankruptcy and Insolvency Act, R.S.C.
 1985, c.
-B-3, it nevertheless seeks to preserve the status quo amongst creditors as against the insolvent debtors and their assets, such that the purported crystallization of statutory deemed trust post-filing, and the ensuing assertion of "secured creditor" status with respect to claims that undeniably remained unsecured as of the date of the Wabush Filing Date, run contrary to the very foundation of insolvency legislation; - 18.
-As a subsidiary argument, even if the Court of Appeal were to rule that a "liquidation" within the meaning of Sections 8(2) PBSA or 32(2) NLPBA can occur under the umbrella of the CCAA, including by way of a so-called "liquidating CCAA" proceeding, the Monitor will argue that these CCAA Proceedings ought not to be considered as such; - c) The NLPBA deemed trust and lien and charge do not extend to the wind-up deficit component of the Pension Claims.6 - 19.
-The Supervisory Judge declined to settle this issue, having concluded that the deemed trust created under the SPPA, PBSA and NLPBA were in any event not enforceable in CCAA proceedings (at paragraph 224);
+B-3, it nevertheless seeks to preserve the status quo amongst creditors as against the insolvent debtors and their assets, such that the purported crystallization of statutory deemed trust post-filing, and the ensuing assertion of "secured creditor" status with respect to claims that undeniably remained unsecured as of the date of the Wabush Filing Date, run contrary to the very foundation of insolvency legislation; - 23.
+As a subsidiary argument, even if the Court of Appeal were to rule that a "liquidation" within the meaning of Sections 8(2) PBSA or 32(2) NLPBA can occur under the umbrella of the CCAA, including by way of a so-called "liquidating CCAA" proceeding, the Monitor will argue that these CCAA Proceedings ought not to be considered as such; - c) The NLPBA deemed trust and lien and charge do not extend to the wind-up deficit component of the Pension Claims. - 24.
+The Supervisory Judge declined to settle this issue, having concluded that the deemed trust created under the SPPA, PBSA and NLPBA were in any event not enforceable in CCAA proceedings (at paragraph 224); - 25.
+Should the Court of Appeal overturn this conclusion, and, despite the foregoing arguments, further find that a "liquidation" triggering a deemed trust has occurred in the present CCAA Proceedings, the Monitor will subsidiarily argue that the wind-up deficit component of the Pension Claims is not covered by the deemed trust nor lien and charge provided at Section 32 NLPBA, for the following reasons; - 26.
+While the wording of Sections 61(1) of the NLPBA and 32(1) of the NLPBA defining the amounts secured by the deemed trust are identical, Section 61(2), which provides for the obligation to pay the wind-up deficit, and Section 61(1) are mutually exclusive;